 - 1 Teaspoon Dried Thyme Leaves

 - 1 Teaspoon Salt

 - 1 1/2 Pounds Steak Cut Into 1 1/2 inch Square Cubes X 1/2 Thick

 - 1 Zucchini Sliced

 - 2 Tablespoons Olive Oil

-Make the marinade by mixing the first six ingredients in a small bowl until well combined.
+- Make the marinade by mixing the first six ingredients in a small bowl until well combined.
 Pour the marinade in a resealable 1-gallon ziplock bag and add the meat, squeeze out excess air, and seal the bag well.
 Turn the bag over a few times to distribute the marinade evenly over the meat.
-Place the bag in a bowl in case it leaks and marinate in the refrigerator 8 hours or preferably overnight, turning periodically.
+Place the bag in a bowl in case it leaks and marinate in the refrigerator 4 hours minimum, ideally 24 hours, turning periodically.